Jdaslepre/RSDK-Library/README.md

 Uploading files *might* just hang.
 Uploading can take a while - so give it some time, before trying to reload the page.

 ## TODO

-Give each engines their own IDBFS instance (done)

 Prevent engine file nav when file operation is in progress